MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/teams-faq.md

 ### <a name="id-like-to-search-for-items-or-records-from-other-tables-can-i-do-this-from-teams"></a>I’d like to search for items or records from other tables.
 Can I do this from Teams?

 Searching in other tables isn't possible at this time.
-The [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams searches only in the [!INCLUDE [prod_short.md](includes/prod_short.md)] contacts list, which may include suppliers, customers, and other contacts.
+The [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams searches only in the [!INCLUDE [prod_short.md](includes/prod_short.md)] contacts list, which may include vendors, customers, and other contacts.

 If you'd like to see the search capabilities evolve to include other tables, we encourage our community to add an idea or vote for existing ideas at https://aka.ms/BusinessCentralIdeas.